punchplatform/starters/README.md

 # Punch Starters

 This repository is a software development kit for Punch developers.

-It provides easy to start with examples for various use cases, implemented using java, python and punchlang parsers.
+It provides easy-to-start-with samples for various use cases, implemented using java, python and punchlang functions.

 ## Repository Organisation